Amfibia

+Amfibia (often spelled "Amphibia") is a Russian mechanical dive watch.
+It is available in both manual and automatic winding forms.
+The Amfibia was developed at the Vostok watch factory for the Soviet Ministry of Defense in 1967.
+It later gained worldwide popularity due to its reliable reputation and low cost.
+Writing for The Moscow Times in 2017, journalist Matthew Bodner noted that the Amfibia had become a major Russian cultural icon among international watch enthusiasts.

 History

 The Amphibia creation was led by Vostok's chief of their new design bureau.
-The objectives were to create a watch that was competitive with contemporary diving watch such as the Blancpain 50 Fathoms, the Rolex Submariner and the watches using the compressor case, and to create a watch that could operate reliably at the temperature and pressure of 20 atmospheres(and later 30 atmospheres).
+The objectives were to create a watch that was competitive with contemporary diving watch such as the Blancpain 50 Fathoms, the Rolex Submariner and the watches using the compressor case, and to create a watch that could operate reliably at the temperature and pressure of 20 atmospheres (and later 30 atmospheres).
 The chief designers were Mikhail Fedorovich Novikov and Vera Fedorovna Belova.

 According to Mikhail Novikov, the name “Amphibia” was chosen in a contest among the watch factory’s employees.
 It was named after the amphibians for their quality of being equally comfortable on land as in water.

 On the way to creating the first Soviet diver watch, the developing team had to go through quite a lot of difficulties.
 Since similar foreign counterparts were patented it was impossible to simply copy them and everything had to be developed from scratch.
 The team had to design a special technology for glass, start manufacturing special rubber, and adapt to working with steel instead of brass.

 In 1967 the first batch of the Amphibia watches rolled off the factory line; it could withstand 20 atmospheres of pressure.
 Due to the high popularity of the model, in the 70s, the factory together with GLAVCHASPROM started developing a new model that could be used by divers at 30 atmospheres.
 This new watch, that was named Nvch-30 (НВЧ-30: Наручные Водолазные Часы 30; translation: Divers Wrist Watch 30 ATM) had to go through a tough test in the field during a maritime exercise in the North Sea.
 The divers practiced submarine rescue while wearing these watches that could withstand pressure at depths up to 300m.

 In 1975 a Soviet cosmonaut Georgy Grechko wore the Amphibia watch during the Soyuz 17 mission to the Salyut 4 space station which led to the even higher popularity of Amphibia watches among people all over the world.